melissavanbussel/quarto-revealjs-abstract-green/README.md

 quarto use template melissavanbussel/quarto-revealjs-abstract-green
 ```

+**Note that you must name the directory "template" when prompted.
+Otherwise none of the background images will work, and won't work properly if publishing to Quarto Pub.**

+**Note part 2:** You can rename all of the places that say "template" to something else afterwards, if you want to.
+This includes `template.qmd`, `template.html`, and `template_files`.

 This theme was created by cloning [Emil Hvitfeldt](https://www.emilhvitfeldt.com/)'s [Cinco De Mayo Theme](https://github.com/EmilHvitfeldt/quarto-revealjs-cinco-de-mayo/tree/main) and then modifying it, following his [slidecraft 101 blog series](https://www.emilhvitfeldt.com/post/slidecraft-scss-themes/).

 The background images in this theme were created by me, using graphics from Canva.